Tennessee Court Of Appeals Reverses Grandparent Visitation Trial Court Ruling

 The Mother and Father appealed the trial court’s ruling arguing that the trial court erred in awarding Grandparents visitation under Tennessee Code Annotated 36-6-306.

 After reviewing the trial court record, the Tennessee Court of Appeals at Nashville concluded:

 In the present case, the trial court failed to adhere to the required statutory analysis.
 There was no finding that there was a danger of substantial harm to [Child].
 Rather, the trial court based its decision largely upon the need to maintain the relationship between [Child] and her half-sister, [which is] a consideration not authorized under Tenn.
 Code Ann. § 36-6-306.
 Moreover, the record in this case does not contain evidence that [Child] was in danger of substantial harm due to the cessation of the relationship with Grandparents.
 Mother and Father presented evidence that [Child] is a well-adjusted child who was not suffering serious emotional harm and that Mother and Father had sound reasons for terminating her relationship with Grandmother.
 To order grandparent visitation without a finding of substantial harm violates Tenn.
 Code Ann. § 36-6-306 and the fundamental right of parents to raise their children as they see fit.

 As such, the trial court’s award of court ordered grandparent visitation was reversed.

 Again the above deals with grandparents “visitation” but under Tennessee law there are other ways for grandparents to obtain “custody” of the grandchildren.
 To effectively navigate any custody disputes as it relates to your children, or your grandchildren, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a consultation.
 Our phone number is 615-417-7800.